jwrubel/slack-giphy-node/README.md

 ```
 You can also pass the following optional properties for extra control:

 `tag`: The GIF tag to limit randomness by.
 `rating`: Limit results to those rated (y,g, pg, pg-13 or r).
-Default is pg
+Default is pg.
-`text`: Add a text to the slack message in addition to the GIF
+`text`: Add a text to the slack message in addition to the GIF.